“FREE, WHITE AND OVER TWENTY-ONE”*

 OLD PHOTOGRAPHS: Old Black & White photographs can be deceptive but from the few pictures that we have of him (his mug shot, and a couple of newspaper photographs), he appears to be somewhere between 18 to 22 years of age.

 CENSUS RECORDS: The 1930 census shows Victor as being 16 years of age at the time (we believe it was taken in April of that year) -- Indicating that he would be 19 or 20 on October of 1933.
-While the 1920 census shows his age as being 7 at the time -- Indicating that he would have been 20 or 21 on October of 1933.
-If accurate (and this is a big if), the census records would than indicate that Victor Licata was either 19, 20, or 21 years of age at the time of the crime.
+While the 1920 census shows his age as being 7 at the time -- indicating that he would have been 20 or 21 on October of 1933.
+If accurate (and this is a big if), the census records would then indicate that Victor Licata was either 19, 20, or 21 years of age at the time of the crime.

 MUSEUM OPINION: We believe that Victor was only 20 years of age on Oct.
 17, 1933.
 We based this opinion on two factors.

-- The census records - If the 1930 census was actually taken on April of 1930 (which we feel that it was) And assuming that Victors birth date was somewhere between April and Oct, then that would make him 20 years of age at the time.
-Likewise if the 1920 census was taken after April (and after Victor’s birth date), then that would also make him 20 years of age at the time.Thus Victor (in all probability) was 20 years of age, however, we don’t know this for a fact (he still could have been 19 for all we know) and we still don’t know his exact birth date.
+- The census records - if the 1930 census was actually taken on April of 1930 (which we feel that it was) and assuming that Victor's birth date was somewhere between April and Oct, then that would make him 20 years of age at the time.
+Likewise, if the 1920 census was taken after April (and after Victor’s birth date), then that would also make him 20 years of age at the time.Thus Victor (in all probability) was 20 years of age, however, we don’t know this for a fact (he still could have been 19 for all we know) and we still don’t know his exact birth date.

 11.4 – CONCLUSIONS:

 Once again (despite the obvious), not every reader is ready to sign on to a conspiracy theory.
 So let us once again go over the obvious.
-A persons birth date, even way back in the 1930’s was needed to fill out numerous documents.
-So are we expected to believe that this matter simply went unnoticed by – all so many administrators, prison officials, doctors, nurses, court clerks, etc. Logic and reason would dictate that this was not the case.
+A person's birth date, even way back in the 1930’s was needed to fill out numerous documents.
+So, are we expected to believe that this matter simply went unnoticed by all so many administrators, prison officials, doctors, nurses, court clerks, etc.?
+Logic and reason would dictate that this was not the case.
 Government bureaucrats have been known to hold up things for months and months until the paper work is done right.
-For them --- As a Klingon on Star trek would have put it, “This is No Small Thing.”
+For them --- as a Klingon on Star trek would have put it, “This is No Small Thing.”

 Obviously, some clerk, somewhere (probably a lot more than one), must have made an inquiry back to the Tampa area about this matter.
 A simple question that could easily have been answered by asking any relatives and friends of the Licata family.
 Or better yet, by asking Victor Licata himself.
 Are we to believe that Victor did not know his own birth date?

 An unexplained mystery, which in turn brings up the obvious answer: That in all likelihood SOMEONE DID ASK, but for some reason the information simply just didn’t make itself onto paper.
-In fact the paperwork seems to have been going the other way, it simply started to disappear.
+In fact, the paperwork seems to have been going the other way, it simply started to disappear.